strimzi/strimzi-mqtt-bridge/README.md

 The MQTT Bridge is a netty-based MQTT server that is responsible for handling all the MQTT client connections and connections management and is responsible for all MQTT-based operations like QoS, error handling, and other capabilities Netty offers.

 The MQTT Bridge provides two interfaces to integrate MQTT and Apache Kafka.
-The mapper maps incoming MQTT topics to Kafka topics.
-Once this mapping is completed, the MQTT Bridge will transform the incoming MQTT payload to a valid Kafka record and then send to the appropriate Kafka topic through the bridge kafka Producer.
+1. MQTT mapper: maps incoming MQTT topics to Kafka topics.
+2. MQTT Bridge:  transforms the incoming MQTT payload to a valid Kafka record and then sends them to the appropriate Kafka topic using a Kafka Producer.

 #### 1.2.1 The MqttKafkaMapper
 This interface is responsible for mapping incoming MQTT topic to Kafka topic.
 How this mapping is should be made must be defined in the `Topic Mapping Rules(TOMAR)`.